DihelieGunathilaka/Group11-HCI/README.md

 - UI/UX guided by feedback from initial user evaluations

 ### 3. Implementation
-- Developed the interactive application using Java Swing
+- Developed the interactive application using React, React Three Fiber, and Three.js
-- Incorporated graphics elements as per the scenario requirements
+- Incorporated 2D and 3D graphics elements as per the scenario requirements
+- Implemented Firebase for authentication and backend services
+- Used React Router for navigation and Lucide React for iconography
 - Iteratively refined UI based on feedback and user testing

 ### 4. Evaluation